awslabs/aws-encryption-sdk-specification/message-body.md

 ##### Authentication Tag

 The authentication value for the frame.
+The authentication tag length MUST be equal to the authentication tag length of the algorithm suite specified by the [Algorithm Suite ID](#message-header.md#algorithm-suite-id) field.

 #### Final Frame